srimayeebhattacharyya/Government_PGIP_Portal/README.md

 The platform integrates AI-powered recommendation systems and rule-based filtering mechanisms to ensure accurate content delivery.
 Users will also receive personalized alerts, document checklists, and eligibility notifications to streamline their application processes.

-This solution addresses the information overload problem and ensures efficient dissemination of government services, fostering greater public awareness, engagement, and accessibility — especially for underserved populations.﻿# Government_PGIP_Portal
+This solution addresses the information overload problem and ensures efficient dissemination of government services, fostering greater public awareness, engagement, and accessibility — especially for underserved populations.